tylergneill/skrutable/manual.md

 * scansion: show_weights, show_morae, show_gaRas, show_alignment, show_label
 * meter identification: resplit_option

+See the code documentation in the respective modules for more information.

 ## using as library

-For each functionality, import the relevant object constructor from the respective module, then instantiate the object, and use its primary methods.
+From each respective module (transliteration.py, scansion.py, meter_identification.py), import the respective object constructor (Transliterator, Scanner, MeterIdentifier), instantiate the object, and use its primary methods (transliterate(), scan(), identify_meter()).

-1. Transliteration
+1. transliteration, Transliterator, transliterate()
 ~~~
 from skrutable.transliteration import Transliterator
 T = Transliterator()